Aberdeen Camp |

 (Lake Roosevelt National Recreation Area)

 A Hudson's Bay Co.
-208-feet square palisaded trading post (note spelling) located on the east-side of the Columbia River about one mile west of town.
+208-feet square palisaded trading post (note spelling) located on the east side of the Columbia River about one mile west of town.
 It became the HBC regional headquarters after Spokane House was abandoned.
 The first gold rush in Washington occurred near here in 1855.
-Site now located under Lake Roosevelt.
+The remaining buildings burned down in 1910.
+Site now located under Lake Roosevelt since 1940.
 The original spelling was later altered by the Americans.
 See also Encyclopedia of Washington State History - Article #2

-A Federal fort established upriver from the HBC post after the local gold rush had started.
-It was originally known as Harney Depot, then as Camp Colville.
-Located on the east-side of Mill Creek three miles east of town.
+A U.S. Army post established 14 miles upriver from the HBC post after the local gold rush had started.
+It was originally known as (Gen. William) Harney's Depot, then as Camp Colville.
+Located on the east side of Mill Creek three miles east of town.

-A temporary Army camp to control the Indian population.
-Originally located on Foster Creek, near Bridgeport, in 1879.
-Due to its remote location, the camp was abandoned and transferred to Camp Spokane.
+A temporary Army camp near Lake Chelan to control the Indian population.
+Originally located on Foster Creek at the Columbia River, but was moved to higher ground after one season, about one mile southeast of town.
+Due to its remote location, the camp was soon abandoned and transferred to Camp Spokane.

 Fort Walla Walla (2)